seichris/reclaim-zkfetch-client/README.md

-# zkFetch React Starter
+# zkFetch Extension

-This is an example project that demonstrates how to use zk-fetch on an React app.
+This is an example project that demonstrates how to use zk-fetch on an Chrome Extension.

 - Fetch active_cryptocurrencies from the CoinGecko API.
 - Generate a proof for the active_cryptocurrencies using zk-fetch.